xitu/gold-miner/TODO1/5-optimization-tips-for-your-mobile-web-app-for-higher-user-retention.md

 ![Photo by [Jaelynn Castillo](https://unsplash.com/@jaelynnalexis?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/9310/0*Cj9Dw7l2u-wSTCqK)

-## 5 optimization tips for your mobile web app to increase user retention

-#### Your mobile website can be more appealing to mobile users by going beyond css style optimization
+> Your mobile website can be more appealing to mobile users by going beyond css style optimization

 As of 2020, internet traffic is around half mobile and half desktop.
 Google looks to your mobile website version to determine at what position to rank your pages when it indexes.
 A significant share of young users don’t even use desktop devices at all anymore.